JetBrains/inspection-plugin/README.md

 * inspection task is not executed on rerun if source code is not changed (use `inspectionsClean inspectionsMain` to make it rerun)
 * plugin does not work yet with Ultimate IDEA versions, like ideaIU:2017.3
+* part of inspection tools (so-called global inspections) are not supported yet.
+Most Kotlin inspections are supported.